Wellington Point suburb profile

 Wellington Point rental market trends

-The rental market in Wellington Point has experienced moderate growth, with house rents increasing by 6.0% over the past year to $763 per week.
-Unit rents have remained relatively stable, with a slight rise of 0.3% to $620 per week.
-This suburb continues to attract interest due to its appealing coastal lifestyle and proximity to Brisbane, making it a desirable location for both renters and investors.
+The rental market in Wellington Point has experienced moderate growth, with house rents increasing by 4.7% over the past year to $785 per week.
+However, there has been no change in unit rents, which remain at $0, indicating a potential lack of available units for rent.
+This suburb continues to attract interest due to its appealing lifestyle and proximity to amenities.

 Suburbs near Wellington Point